isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 and Agda will (silently, without changing our file) fill in the two underscores
 as `type:PrimaryColor` and `type:Bool`, respectively.
-Filling in arguments in this way is
+Filling in arguments in
-known as *elaboration,* as it offloads the work of figuring out exactly what
+this way is known as *elaboration,* as it offloads the work of figuring out
-your program should be to the compiler.
+exactly what your program should be to the compiler.
 No human input necessary.

 It is exactly this elaboration that is happening behind the scenes of our
 invisible parameters.
-Whenever you mark a parameter as invisible by ensconcing
+Whenever you mark a parameter invisible by ensconcing it
-it in curly braces, you're really just asking Agda to elaborate that argument
+in curly braces, you're really just asking Agda to elaborate that argument for
-for you by means of inserting an underscore.
+you by means of inserting an underscore.

 We can make the invisible visible again by explicitly filling in implicit
 arguments for ourselves.
 The syntax for this is to give our implicit arguments
-as regular arguments, but themselves in curly braces.
-We can also use the
+as regular arguments, themselves in curly braces.
+We can also use the explicit
-explicit names to these implicits, so that we need to fill them all in order to
+names to these implicits, so that we need to fill them all in order to fill only
-fill only one:
+one:

 ```agda
   mk-color-bool-tuple